NotPyro404/TOHE-Docs/options/Impostors/Concealing/RiftMaker.md

 BUT WAIT!
 It wasn't an Imp... it was the Sheriff!
 Rick had just gone to the dark side!

-Rick became addicted to killing—so addicted that he even said, "I no longer dream, only nightmares of those who've died."
+Rick became addicted to killingâ€”so addicted that he even said, "I no longer dream, only nightmares of those who've died."
 But he couldn't stop now.

 He used his ray gun to teleport all around the map, leaving a trail of bodies.